Major Update: May, 6 2015

 But what about Sigma, Tamron, EF-S, DX lenses, etc...

 Canon does offer some outstanding EF-S lenses that offer a great value, as does Nikon with some of its DX lenses.
 However, one consideration for these crop sensor lenses is that you can’t take advantage of them on full sensor cameras so if you decide to upgrade you may end up having to sell your lenses at a loss.
-As a result is my recommendation to get the full frame compatible lenses when possible and if you must get a cropped sensor lens then be sure to get the best ones offered by your OEM so you can get the best resale price.
+As a result is my recommendation to get the full frame compatible lenses when possible and if you must get a cropped sensor lens then be sure to get the best ones offered by Canon or Nikon so you can get the best resale price.

 I've bought my lens, but now I have buyers remorse